-- (a) Officers who are members of the County Disability Leave Bank, should consult with the Office of Human Resources to review benefit options prior to making application for Union Disability Leave Program. - (b) Bargaining unit members, who wish to utilize this form of disability leave, shall make a written request outlining the reason and need to the Chief of Police.
-Before the Chief of Police can consider this leave request, the requesting member

-- must exhaust all of their disability, compensatory and personal leave.
-The requesting employee may carry up to two times his/her annual leave accrual. - (c) Once approved by the Chief of Police, a request for solicitation of individual donations may be made.
-Police Human Resources will coordinate this program. - (d) A maximum of 800 hours of leave may be granted to an employee per Fiscal Year.
+- (a) Officers who are members of the County Disability Leave Bank, should consult with the Office of Human Resources to review benefit options prior to making application for Union Disability Leave program. - (b) Bargaining unit members, who wish to utilize this form of disability leave, shall make a written request outlining the reason and need to the Chief of Police.
+Before the Chief of Police can consider this leave request, the requesting member must exhaust all of their disability, compensatory and personal leave.
+The requesting employee may carry up to two times his/her annual leave accrual. - (c) Once approved by the Chief of Police, leave from the Police Disability Leave account will be utilized first.
+If additional disability leave is required beyond the balance in the special disability leave account, a request for individual donations may be made. - (d) A maximum of 800 hours of leave may be granted to an employee per Fiscal Year.

-Section 10.7. - Worker's Compensation Leave.
+Section 11.7. - Workers' Compensation Leave.